Adequate moduli spaces and geometrically reductive group schemes: Finiteness results

 and the last sheaf is a coherent $\mathcal{O}_{Y_{\lambda}}$-module (\cite[III.3.2.1]{ega}).
 Hence $(Y \to Y_{\lambda})_*\mathcal{O}_Y$ is also coherent so that $Y \to Y_{\lambda}$ is finite and we win. \end{proof}

-Let $\phi: \cX \to Y$ is an adequate moduli space where $\cX$ is an algebraic stack finite type over a noetherian base $S$.
-If we knew a priori that $Y$ is noetherian, then the above theorem immediately implies that $Y \to S$ is finite type by using property Theorem \ref{theorem-adequate}(\ref{submersive}).
-However, it is not true in general that if $\cX$ is noetherian then $Y$ is noetherian.
+Let $\phi: \cX \to Y$ be an adequate moduli space where $\cX$ is an algebraic stack of finite type over a Noetherian base $S$.
+If we knew a priori that $Y$ is Noetherian, then the above theorem would immediately imply that $Y \to S$ is of finite type by using property Theorem \ref{theorem-adequate}(\ref{submersive}).
+However, it is not true in general that if $\cX$ is Noetherian then $Y$ is Noetherian.